Minsu386/til/GRC/Mod 2 Information Security GRC.md

 3) Human-cognitive

-Systemic - Present in AI Datasets, the organizational norms, practices, and processes across the AI lifecycle Computational - Data sets and algorithmic processes, often stem from systematic errors due to non-representative sames Human-Cognitive - relates how society perceives AI systems information to make a decision or fill in missing info, or how human thinks about purposes and fn of an AI system.
+Systemic - Present in AI Datasets, the organizational norms, practices, and processes across the AI lifecycle Computational - Data sets and algorithmic processes, often stem from systematic errors due to non-representatives names Human-Cognitive - relates how society perceives AI systems information to make a decision or fill in missing info, or how human thinks about purposes and fn of an AI system.